What is the Adequan Dog Arthritis & Injury Treatment?

 - This intramuscular injection helps keep joints lubricated, making movement easier and increases comfort by indirectly reducing inflammation.

 - Adequan® Canine is a prescription-only product for dispensing and administering only by licensed veterinarians.

-- It helps to shield the cartilage by binding to it.
+- helping to shield the cartilage by binding to it.

-- It inhibits catabolic enzymes.
+- inhibiting catabolic enzymes.
 (Catabolic enzymes break down complex organic compounds into simpler ones.)

 - stimulating the synthesis of collagen.

-- It diminishes discomfort while enhancing anabolic activity.
+- diminishing discomfort while enhancing anabolic activity.
 (Anabolic enzymes aid in the building of complex organic molecules from simpler ones.)

 Signs of Canine Arthritis

 - Personality or behavior changes may become aggressive or withdrawn

 - Lagging behind on walks may seem sluggish or tired